This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 How Do You Start a Business in Malaysia?

-Before moving into business registration or company incorporation in Malaysia, it’s crucial to evaluate the chance of success in Malaysia’s competitive and multicultural business landscape.
+Before moving into business registration or company incorporation in Malaysia, it’s crucial to evaluate the likelihood of success in Malaysia’s competitive multicultural business landscape.
 Below are the essential first steps to get started on the right foot.

 1. Have a business plan in place